makelinux/git-wizard/README.rst

 Some valuable short messages the wizard tells you audiable via application espeak.

-The wizard uses following commands:
+The wizard uses following commands under the hood:

 * init
 * status